gepetobio/100-days-of-code/r1-log.md

 ### R1D19
 Today I studied Functional Programming (Abstraction & Composition).
 I also had a long React debug session and learned a bit more about reducers and transducers.
 I also started migrating my several versions of Random Quote Machine app to a github repository (which I should have done in the first place but ended up doing on codepen just because FCC asks for it).
 Also did some map and filter exercises.

+### R1D20
+Today I studied a bit of Curry and Partial application.
+As I had to travel, I listened to 3 episodes of Software Engineering Daily Poodcast about WebAssembly, Reactive Programming and React.